Gary Moore: Style and influences

 Moore has been described as a virtuoso by numerous publications.
-Don Airey described him as a genius, while guitarist Bernie Marsden stated that "Gary could play literally any style".
-Moore was known for his melodic sensibilities, as well as his aggressive vibrato.
-During the 1980s, he often used major or natural minor scales.
-During the second half of his career, Moore's playing was characterised by his use of pentatonic and blues scales.
-For more melodic leads, Moore would often use the guitar's neck pickup, while the bridge pickup was used to achieve a more aggressive sound.
+Don Airey described him as a genius, while guitarist Bernie Marsden said that "Gary could play literally any style".
+Moore was known for his melodic sensibilities as well as his aggressive vibrato.
+During the 1980s, he often used major or natural minor scales and in the second half of his career, his playing was characterised by his use of pentatonic and blues scales.
+For more melodic leads, he often used the guitar's neck pickup, while the bridge pickup was used to achieve a more aggressive sound.
 Regarding his style of playing, Moore said the best piece of advice he ever received came from Albert King, who taught him the value of leaving space.
-Moore stated: "When you get into the habit of leaving a space, you become a much better player for it.
+Moore said, "When you get into the habit of leaving a space, you become a much better player for it.
 If you've got an expressive style and can express your emotions through your guitar, and you've got a great tone, it creates a lot of tension for the audience.
 It's all down to the feel thing.
 If you've got a feel for the blues, that's a big part of it.
 But you've got to leave that space."
-Moore was also known for having pained expressions while performing, something he said was not a conscious action.
-When asked about it, he stated: "When I'm playing I get completely lost in it and I'm not even aware of what I'm doing with my face — I'm just playing."
+He was also known for having pained expressions while performing, something he said was not a conscious action.
+When asked about it he said, "When I'm playing I get completely lost in it and I'm not even aware of what I'm doing with my face—I'm just playing."

 Moore was often described as "grumpy" and he had a reputation of being hard to work with.
 Brian Downey described him as "cranky" at times, while Eric Bell recalled a particular incident after a concert in Dublin: "I went to see him in the dressing room afterwards. — I sat down beside him and said, 'Fucking great gig, Gary.'
 He looked at me.
 'What?
 Fucking load of shite!
 I've never played so bad in my fucking life!'
 I saw that side of him quite a lot."
-This was echoed by Downey, who stated that if a show was not perfect it would torment Moore.
-While Moore acknowledged his reputation of being difficult to work with at times, he attributed this to his own perfectionism, holding others up to the same standards he set for himself.
-Don Airey would later state that Moore's perfectionism was often to his own detriment.
+It was echoed by Downey who said that if a show was not perfect, it would torment Moore.
+While Moore acknowledged his reputation of being difficult to work with at times, he attributed that to his own perfectionism holding others up to the same standards he set for himself.
+Don Airey later said that Moore's perfectionism was often to his own detriment.